LaUrrego/topic-extraction/README.md

 }
 ```

-The service will return a JSON object with topics as keys and corresponding Wikipedia links as values:
+The service will return a JSON object with extracted topics as keys and corresponding Wikipedia links as values:

 ```bash
 {